-What is Branch Office Network Security?
+What Is Branch Office Network Security?

-Many organizations have multiple offices spread out around the country or the globe.
-Those branch offices require access to corporate data and services as well as protection from emerging threats.
-Branch office network security represents the means to secure internet traffic between branch offices and other branch offices, data centers, headquarters or remote employees.
-Keeping data in transit secure and ensuring proper access control are critical to protecting an organization as a whole.
+Branch offices are a necessity for most organizations, but they require access to corporate data and services as well as protection from emerging threats.
+Branch office network security represents the means to secure internet traffic branch to branch as well as between branches and data centers, headquarters, or remote employees.
+Keeping data secure in transit and ensuring proper access control are critical to protecting an organization as a whole.

-Challenges of Branch Network Security
+Branch Office Network Security Requirements

 Having multiple sites that IT teams must keep secure is becoming difficult as organizations add more services and apps.
 Traditionally, firewalls have been placed on-premises at each location, requiring IT to be physically present for implementation, setup, maintenance and hardware troubleshooting.
 The more sites, the more hardware requirements, and the greater the number of granular rules and policies that must be created.
 Most organizations do not have the IT resources to deal with these growing needs at branch offices.